hmisty/adc_aroundme/README.md

 Requirements
 ---
-There are three requirements of the homework:
+There are four requirements of the homework:

+### Fix the calculation of time left

 ### Add the account, login and authentication